Maine Coon Lifespan:

 by: Chris

-Julie, your sweet post about your Moshoo made me tear up.
+Julie, your beautiful post about Moshoo brought tears to my eyes.
 She sounds like she was the best.
-So sorry for your loss.
-My cat, Dudley, is our gentle giant and I would be inconsolable to lose him.
-They are family.
+I'm so sorry for your loss.
+My cat, Dudley, is our gentle giant, and I can't imagine losing him.
+They are truly family.

 RE: Muschoo post